 Section 1.
 List of Candidates.
 The nominating committee shall prepare a list of candidates for all officers and trustees to be elected at the annual meeting.
 The committee must secure the consent of the candidates.

 Section 2.
 Nominations.
 Nominations shall be made by the following two methods:

 a.
-The nominating committee must submit a list of candidates to all member societies by February 1 of each year.
+The nominating committee must submit a list of candidates to all Member Communities by February 1 of each year.

 b.
-Additional nominations may be submitted to the nominating committee by March 1 over the signatures of a minimum of 10 members from at least two member societies, with no more than five from one society.
-The nominating committee shall submit to all member societies by April 1 the candidates so nominated.
+Additional nominations may be submitted to the nominating committee by March 1 over the signatures of a minimum of 10 members from at least two Member Communities, with no more than five from one Community.
+The nominating committee shall submit to all Member Communities by April 1 the candidates so nominated.

 c.
 Nominations from the floor shall be permitted when an election for Officers or Trustees is otherwise uncontested.
-Valid nomination petitions must be signed by a minimum of 10 delegates from at least two societies with no more than five delegates coming from the same society.
+Valid nomination petitions must be signed by a minimum of 10 delegates from at least two Member Communities with no more than five delegates coming from the same Community.